Maxence0105/P2_Openclassrooms/README.md

 If your order invitation is:

-bash/zsh the execution will be done by the command: source (name of the environment)/bin/activate
+bash/zsh the execution will be done by the command -> source (name of the environment)/bin/activate

-fish execution will be done by the command: source (environment name)/bin/activate.fish
+fish execution will be done by the command -> source (environment name)/bin/activate.fish

-csh/tcsh the execution will be done by the command: source (environment name)/bin/activate.csh
+csh/tcsh the execution will be done by the command -> source (environment name)/bin/activate.csh

-PowerShell Core the execution will be done by the command: source (name of the environment)/Scripts/activate
+PowerShell Core the execution will be done by the command -> source (name of the environment)/Scripts/activate

-cmd.exe the execution will be done by the command: C: (name of the environment) Scripts activate.bat
+cmd.exe the execution will be done by the command -> C: (name of the environment) Scripts activate.bat

-PowerShell the execution will be done by the command: PS C: > (name of the environment) Scripts Activate.ps1
+PowerShell the execution will be done by the command -> PS C: > (name of the environment) Scripts Activate.ps1

 #Step 3: Download the required packages.